 The Handcrafted Sparkle of Edo Kiriko

 Traditional crafts made by hand with time and care are great for souvenirs – from the Edo Komon kimono and artifacts like sensu (foldable fans) and uchihamono (hand-forged knives) to everyday tools like hoki (brooms).
-I recommend taking a look at Edo Kiriko, intricately patterned glassware cut by artisans using metal grinders and sharpening stones.
+Among them, the exquisite glass craftwork, Edo Kiriko, will be the best selection for the remembrance of your trip.
+The intricately patterned glassware is cut by artisans using metal grinders and sharpening stones.
 The pieces are true works of art that can serve as practical gifts and beautiful displays.
 If you are interested in making your own Edo Kiriko glass, we can book a class for you.

 The Spirit of Edo-Era Artistic Traditions